Can I Get Equity Release with an IVA? FAQs & Tips

 Reviews shown are for Age Partnership.
 Search powered by Age Partnership.

-Can I get equity release with an IVA?
+Can I do it with an active agreement?

 Even though you do not have to make repayments when taking out a lifetime mortgage or home reversion plan, the lender will still check your credit file for unpaid debts, CCJs and active IVAs.